Overview

 High Impact Learning Strategies (HITS)

 The 10 HITS are a part of the repertoire of effective strategies that teachers can apply to the wide variety of learning needs students present with each day.
 HITS have emerged from the findings of tens of thousands of studies on what has worked in classrooms across Australia and the world.
 Although HITS are highly effective strategies for increasing student learning they do not provide a complete framework for professional practice.
 Instead, HITS form part of the full set of instructional practices that contribute to a comprehensive pedagogical model for teaching.
-For further information on the HITS, visit the following link:

 Peer Observation

 Our staff are continually refining their pedagogy through regular PLC Meetings, Data Analysis and Planning.
 Additionally, each team completes Peer Observation to deliver and receive feedback on their performance.
 Peer Observation is timetabled weekly, with a focus on specific areas of our instructional model, depending on point of need for both staff and students.
 PLCs receive a report at the end of their Peer Observation to highlight areas of success and areas to improve their practice, both as a team and individual teachers.
+Below is an example of a Peer Observation Report for our Year 6 team.

 Learning Skills